Teaching AI Interactively: An Experience Report in Higher Education: Background

-Active learning approaches support engagement and conceptual understanding, particularly for abstract and technically challenging topics like computer science \cite{10.1145/3328778.3366819,10.1145/3159450.3159451}.
-One well-established approach is CS Unplugged, which uses technology-free, collaborative activities to make abstract computing concepts concrete through physical and embodied experiences \cite{bell2018cs}.
+CS Unplugged is an established technique for physically engaging students in computing content, using technology-free, collaborative activities to make abstract computing concepts concrete through physical and embodied experiences \cite{bell2018cs}.
 Unplugged activities can lower barriers to entry, increase motivation, and support conceptual understanding, especially for students with limited prior technical experience \cite{battal2021computer,huang2021critical}.
-Recent research has extended unplugged approaches to AI education, demonstrating their use for introducing concepts such as agent behavior, semantic networks, and facial recognition through embodied analogies and interactive simulations \cite{lindner2019unplugged,10.1145/3465074.3465078,lim2024unplugged}.
-Students and instructors naturally rely on embodied metaphors and gesture when explaining core computing concepts, suggesting that physical interaction can support how these ideas are conceptualized and communicated \cite{manches2020identifying,solomon2020embodied}.
-Embodied learning environments can enhance attention, memory, and conceptual understanding by making intermediate reasoning visible and reducing cognitive load \cite{sullivan2018learning}.
-Importantly, unplugged activities are most effective when integrated into instructional sequences that transition students from conceptual exploration to guided programming practice \cite{ma2023developing}.
-In this work, we draw on these principles to evaluate unplugged and hands-on activities that we designed to support engagement while explicitly bridging embodied understanding to code-based implementation.
+Recent research has extended unplugged approaches to K-12 AI education, demonstrating their use for introducing concepts such as agent behavior, semantic networks, and facial recognition through embodied analogies and interactive simulations \cite{10.1145/3626252.3630783, lindner2019unplugged,10.1145/3465074.3465078,lim2024unplugged}.
+Applying unplugged activities to university CS education is a relatively recent venture. \citet{park2026cs} used unplugged activities in gateway CS courses and found that students reported greater confidence and fewer perceived challenges, and stronger feelings of instructor support when using these methods. \citet{chai2025larger} used physically engaging activities to demonstrate machine learning techniques.
+Students reported increased engagement, retention, and found class time valuable.
+Unplugged learning can help university students feel engaged during class and build their confidence when learning abstract and technically challenging AI content.